City Spotlight: 3 Days in Hollywood

 On Friday afternoon I head to the Hollywood Beach Broadwalk.
 I’m not the only one who’s had that idea.
 Families cruise by on surrey bikes, joggers weave around pedestrians and ‘tweens zip down the 2.5-mile stretch on “funcycles,” the bicycle version of a low rider.

 The promenade was built in the 1920s by city founder Joseph Young, and its recent renovation has only added to its enduring appeal.
 On one side of the path, the Atlantic Ocean beckons, and the beach chairs and umbrellas dotting the sand prove that plenty of people have answered its call.
 On the other side, souvenir shops trade in T-shirts and other beach gear, while restaurants and bars serve up everything from steak to sushi.
-Grab a slice at Rocco’s Pizza or Broadwalk Restaurant and Grill, get burgers at longtime fave Nick’s Bar & Grill or dine on upscale tropical fare at Sugar Reef.
+Grab a slice at Rocco’s Pizza or Broadwalk Restaurant and Grill, or get burgers at longtime fave Nick’s Bar & Grill.

 The salmon-colored Hollywood Beach Theatre (aka the Band Shell) and its year-round concert series is a draw for both locals and visitors.
 At the recently renovated Charnow Park, I watch kids scramble on the playground equipment and jump in and out of the interactive fountain, squealing with delight.
 Behind the kids’ zone sit the 1930s-era Garfield Street Paddleball Courts, still the site of heated athletic contests.